Eat fresh tasty vegetables every week

 Season:

-• The CSA runs from late June through early October.
+The CSA runs from late June to early October.
 Every week, we pick & pack the best vegetables on the farm, and deliver the shares to neighborhood pickup sites on porches or at local businesses.
 You stop by to pick up your share anytime afternoon through evening.

 Size: